amidst/toolbox/sparklink/README.md

 * Data Sources integration: Reading and writing data from SparkSQL on AMIDST
 * Distributed Sampling of Bayesian Networks
+* Parametric learning from distributed data (Maximum Likelihood)

 ###### ROADMAP

-* Parametric learning from distributed data (Maximum Likelihood + Variational Message Passing)
+* Support for VMP

 ## API